Create, Manage & Convert SSL Certificates with OpenSSL

-If you don’t want to create a new private key instead using an existing one, you can go with the above command.
+If you don’t want to create a new private key instead of using an existing one, you can go with the above command.

 Check contents of PKCS12 format cert

 openssl pkcs12 –info –nodes –in cert.p12

-PKCS12 is binary format so you won’t be able to view the content in notepad or another editor.
-The above command will help you to see the contents of PKCS12 file.
+PKCS12 is a binary format so you won’t be able to view the content in notepad or another editor.
+The above command will help you to see the contents of the PKCS12 file.